junglesta/wherenodoctor/_posts/2016-01-01-13-some-very-common-sicknesses.md

 ♦ The Hepatitis A virus passes from the stool of one person to the mouth of another by way of contaminated water or food.
 To prevent others from getting sick, bury the sick person’s stools.
 The sick person, his family and caregivers must try to stay clean and wash their hands often.

 ♦ The Hepatitis B and Hepatitis C viruses can pass from person to person through sex, injections with unsterile needles, transfusions of infected blood and from mother to baby at birth.
-Take steps to prevent passing hepatitis to others: use a condom during sex (see p.
-287), follow the HIV prevention suggestions on p.
-401, and always boil needles and syringes before each use (see p.
-74).
+Take steps to prevent passing hepatitis to others: use a condom during sex (see [page 287](#page-287)), follow the HIV prevention suggestions on [page 401](#page-401), and always boil needles and syringes before each use (see [page 74](#page-74)).

 ♦ Vaccines now exist for Hepatitis A and Hepatitis B but they may be expensive or not be available everywhere.
 Hepatitis B is dangerous and there is no cure, so if the vaccine is accessible all children should be vaccinated.
 There is a new medicine for Hepatitis C, but it is very expensive and not widely available.

-**WARNING:** Hepatitis can also be transmitted by giving injections with unsterile needles: Always boil needles and syringes before each use (see p.
-74).
+**WARNING:** Hepatitis can also be transmitted by giving injections with unsterile needles: Always boil needles and syringes before each use (see [page 74](#page-74)).

 # [173](#page-173)
 {:.no_toc}